-For this science experiment, we are going to see what happens when we mix two common household liquids, oil and water.
-Then we’ll add another item to the mix and see if it impacts the experiment.
+Have you ever heard the saying, “Oil and water don’t mix”?
+For this easy science experiment, we observe exactly what does happens when we mix oil and water, then we’ll add another item to the mix to see how it changes!

 Mixing Oil & Water Science Experiment Video

 - Glass Jar with a lid (a pint canning jar works great)

 - Food Coloring

 - 1 cup Oil (we used vegetable oil)

 Step 1 – Start by filling the jar with 1 cup of water.

 Step 2 – Add a few drops of food coloring to the water and stir until combined.

 Step 3 – Pour 1 cup of oil into the jar.

 Step 4 – Securely tighten the lid on the jar and shake it for 15-20 seconds.